 Clutter: The control room and consequently, each control station should be free of clutter.
 Clutter could include loose papers, notes (not being used), unmanaged cables (network, power, USB, etc.)

 - Solution: each operator/facilitator should pick up after themselves and leave their station clean at the end of each session.
 Cables should be managed so that feet do not get tangled in them, or that counter/desktops stay neat and tidy.

-- Complex station design where multiple keyboards, pointing devices (mouse, touchpad, etc.), inconsistency between one control station and another, requiring operators to learn the uniqueness of each station, operating system, application location, etc.
+Complex station design where multiple keyboards, pointing devices have inconsistencies between one control station and another, requiring operators to learn the uniqueness of each station.

 - Solution 2: When multiple computers are required for a control station, reduce multiple keyboards and mice to a single keyboard and mouse by using a KM switch.
 Switching control between computers can be as easy as moving your mouse pointer from one monitor screen to an adjacent monitor.
 Adder and Avocent both offer a command and control type KM (where KM = Keyboard, Mouse) switch.
 These switches can support up to four computers.
 Avocent has a switch that is smaller where only two computers are needed, and that will save some money.

 - Solution 3: As much as possible, each computer should have the same version of operating system and the computer should only have software related to simulation control.
 I’ve seen staff members use control station computers to do their office work and sometimes install software, or plugins for the browser.
 This has a strong potential to create instability with the simulation control and AV software.
 Control Stations should only be used for control.

 Speakers from different control stations being used where sound is blaring from one scenario and distracting other operators/facilitators in the control room.